ghostdogpr/caliban/apollo-compatibility/README.md

 Implementation of a federated subgraph aligned to the requirements outlined in [apollo-federation-subgraph-compatibility](https://github.com/apollographql/apollo-federation-subgraph-compatibility).

-The subgraph can be used to verify compability against [Apollo Federation Subgraph Specification](https://www.apollographql.com/docs/federation/subgraph-spec).
+The subgraph can be used to verify compatibility against [Apollo Federation Subgraph Specification](https://www.apollographql.com/docs/federation/subgraph-spec).

 ### Run compatibility tests
 Execute the following command from the root of the repo